-- a) to consider the draft policy and refer it to the meeting of the Community Overview and Scrutiny Committee on 19th July and then to be considered by the Executive Committee on 30th July for final approval. - b) To comment on the draft strategy prior to this also being considered by the Community Overview and Scrutiny Committee - c) to approve, in consultation with the Portfolio Holder for Community Engagement and the Member Champion for Children and Young People, the preparation and submission of a bid to the Big Lottery Fund along the lines outlined in Section 4 of this report.
+- a) To recommend to the full Council, the adoption of the Play Policy and Strategy, whilst noting that whilst the Policy is a finished article, the Action Plan in the Strategy remains a 'work in progress', and some detail regarding milestones and performance measures will evolve over coming months. - b) To approve, in consultation with the Portfolio Holder for Community Engagement and the Member Champion for Children and Young People, the preparation and submission of a bid to the Big Lottery Fund along the lines outlined in Section 4 of this report.

-Contact Officer: Rob Burns
+Contact Officer: Rob Burns Ext: 7352

-Ext: 7352